Year One (film): Plot

 While patrolling the city they see the Sumerian princess Inanna, who is fasting as she feels guilty that most of the city is starving.
 She notices Zed and has him invited to a party that night, surreptitiously pulling him aside for clandestine discussion.

 Inside the palace, Zed sees Maya and Eema serving as slaves, but Oh is forced to follow the High Priest around the palace while Zed meets with Princess Inanna, who asks him to enter the Holy of Holies and tell her what it is like, believing Zed is the "Chosen One".

 Inside the temple, Zed encounters Oh, who is hiding from the high priest.
 They get into a heated argument and are ratted on by an eavesdropping Cain, who then imprisons them for entering the temple.
 Sentenced to be stoned to death, Zed convinces the Sodomites to have mercy, so they are instead sentenced to hard labor until they die from work.

 The king then announces that he will sacrifice his daughter and two virgins (Maya and Eema), who were labeled by Cain as "followers of the Chosen One", as a gift to the gods.
 The growing crowd, already at its breaking point from the famine, reacts negatively as Princess Inanna is already very popular for her regular displays of solidarity with the people.

-Zed interrupts the ceremony, and Oh instigates a riot with the exclamation "The Chosen One Comes!"
+Zed interrupts the ceremony, and Oh instigates a riot with the exclamation "The Chosen One Comes!".
 Abraham arrives with the Hebrews to help overthrow the King.
 Oh and Eema have sex inside the palace, meaning that Eema cannot be sacrificed.
 They help Zed subdue the other soldiers, who have already turned on and killed the King.

-Together Zed and Oh stop the High Priest from sacrificing Maya.
+Zed and Oh stop the High Priest from sacrificing Maya.
 The crowd is ready to proclaim Zed as the Leader being the "Chosen One" but he decides that his love for Oh, Eema, and Maya outstrips his wish to be a Savior persona.
 He lets Inanna rule, and becomes an explorer with Maya.
 Oh becomes the leader of his home village.
 The two say goodbye and head their separate ways.

 Cast

-In addition, the film's director, Harold Ramis, along with Rhoda Griffis, Gabriel Sunday and an uncredited Paul Rudd, complete the family unit of Adam, Eve, Seth and Abel, respectively.
+The film's director, Harold Ramis, Rhoda Griffis, Gabriel Sunday and an uncredited Paul Rudd complete the family unit of Adam, Eve, Seth and Abel, respectively.